pmjdebruijn/BIGTREETECH-SKR-mini-E3-V1.2/README.md

 Filament Runout Sensor is builtin, but is as of yet _untested_ and _disabled by default_ ([`M412 S1`](http://marlinfw.org/docs/gcode/M412.html) G-code).

-Firmware Based Retraction is builtin, but is as of yet _untested_.

-Linear Advance is builtin but disabled by default and is as of yet _untested_.

 Maximum hot-end temperature has been limited to 250C for increased safety.